gravitasse/ai-private-cloud-showcase/README.md

 ├── k8s/           # Example manifests for GPU workloads
 ├── docs/          # BOMs / presales notes
 └── multicloud/    # AWS + GCP failover extension

+## Running from macOS

+This repo is designed to let you develop on macOS and deploy to Linux:

+- \`ansible/inventories/generated/hosts.ini\` → localhost only, no sudo
+- \`ansible/inventories/lab.ini\` → real Ubuntu/K8s nodes, with sudo
+- Playbooks detect \`ansible_os_family == "Darwin"\` and skip Linux-only tasks